brucou/react-state-driven/README.md

 });

 ReactDOM.render(
+  // That is the same as <Machine fsm=... preprocessor=... ... />
   h(Machine, Object.assign({}, imageGalleryReactMachineDef, { fsm }), []),
   document.getElementById("root")
 );

 ```

-Now let's explain a bit what is going on here.
+Alright, now let's leverage the example to explain what is going on here together with the
+`<Machine />` semantics.

 First of all, we use `React.createElement` but you
 could just as well use jsx `<Machine ... />`, that really is but an implementation detail.
 In our